lbechberger/ML4NLP/doku_in_progress.md

 [ [ [liked articles] , [ [liked articles] , [disliked articles] ] ] ,           ...              ]
 </pre>

+An example of what one sample of the dataset looks like can be found [here](figures/example_user.txt)

 ### Optaining and storing subcategories